scriptcs/scriptcs.github.com/_posts/2015-03-07-script-libraries.md

 ```
 > scriptcs demo.csx
-7
+42
 ```

 Note that we didn't need to use the Script Pack `Require<T>` mechanism to bring the Script Library into our script.
 If the Script Library has been installed, then all you need to do is `new` it up.
+Similarly to `Require<T>` it will automatically inject required usings and imports.

 You may also have noticed that the `csx` file in the NuGet package had a `Main` suffix.
-This is the discovery mechanism for the entry script within your NuGet package.
-The fact that the `csx` file was named `CalculatorMain.csx` allowed us to `new` up the Script Libary via the `var calc = new Calculator();` line in our script.
+This convention is how we discover the the entry script within your NuGet package, and there must be one present.
+The fact that the `csx` file was named `CalculatorMain.csx`, allowed us to `new` up the Script Libary via the `var calc = new Calculator();` line in our script.

 Let's dive a little deeper into the details of how you build a Script Library.